Janny Wurts: Biography

 science fantasy: her Cycle of Fire trilogy mixes magic with science fiction.
-Her ongoing series, Wars of Light and Shadow, is a 11-volume epic fantasy (10 books published) with a storyline that spans multiple millennia and planets.
+The Wars of Light and Shadow is Wurts' 11-volume epic fantasy series with a storyline that spans multiple millennia and planets.

 Beyond writing, Wurts' award-winning paintings have been showcased in exhibitions of imaginative artwork, among them a commemorative exhibition for NASA's 25th Anniversary; the Art of the Cosmos at Hayden Planetarium in New York; and two exhibits of fantasy art, at both the Delaware Art Museum and Canton Art Museum.

 Wurts was a guest of honor at the 1996 World Horror Convention and the 2004 World Fantasy Convention.
 She resides in Florida with her husband, artist Don Maitz.